GayPotatoEmma/Ascian-Music-Player/README.md

 - A simple mini player for whenever you don't need to see the entire list
 - Option to automatically mute ingame music
 - Choose which channel the music comes through so you can use the ingame volume sliders
+> [!WARNING]
+> 24-bit audio files may have trouble playing if you run the game through Wine.

 ## How to use
 - Open the main plugin window